kc611/Face-Verify-API/README.md

  The triplet loss function tries to "push" the encodings of two images of the same person (Anchor and Positive) closer together, while "pulling" the encodings of two images of different persons (Anchor, Negative) further apart.
 Specifically minimize the l2 norm betwwen encoding vectors of (Anchor,Positive) and maximize the l2 norm between encoding vectors of (Anchor,Negative)

  The Model is trained by minimizing the triplet loss.Following are some examples of distances between the encodings between three individuals:

   <img src="Resources/distance_matrix.png" alt="Sample" style="width: 500px;"/>

-# API Structure Overview
-  Give two input images, with the face verification api, the distance between to embedded images can be used to determine the identity of the input images.
-Below is the distance calculated for the sample input images.

 # Tasks
 #### General Model Stucture
 + [ ] Face Detection(Not yet Implemented)